Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Introduction

 Recently, the strong constraints on the magnetic field orientation and ion acceleration were relaxed via more general simulations in three dimensions.
 Orusa \& Caprioli \cite{orusa+23} conducted an extensive campaign of hybrid particle-in-cell simulations (kinetic ions and fluid electrons) of low-$\beta$ quasi-perpendicular shocks with $M \gtrsim 25$, demonstrating for the first time in self-consistent kinetic simulations that a significant non-thermal ion population emerges only in 3D.
 This result contrasts with lower dimensionality (1D and 2D) PIC and hybrid simulations of quasi-perpendicular shocks, where efficient ion acceleration remains challenging \cite{amano+07, xu+20, guo+14a, kato+10, kumar+21, guo+14b, morris+23, ha+21, ha+22, bohdan+19a, bohdan+21, amano+22, matsumoto+15, matsumoto+17, kucharek+91, giacalone+93, giacalone+97, giacalone05, lembege+04, caprioli+14b, caprioli+14c, caprioli+15, caprioli+17, caprioli+18, haggerty+20, caprioli+20}.

-They showed that in 2D simulations, particles are typically advected into the downstream region after one gyration (at most), limiting their ability to cross through the shock back into the upstream multiple times.
-In contrast, a fully 3D setup provides additional degrees of freedom, allowing particles to escape flow advection and instead returning from the downstream to the upstream. \cite{jones+98}.
-In other words, the added dimensionality allows for more complex shock structure, in turn permitting particle drift and diffusion via 3-dimensional trajectories, therefore gaining energy at each cycle through shock drift acceleration (SDA).
+They showed that in 2D simulations, particles are typically advected into the downstream region after at most one gyro-motion, preventing them from repeatedly crossing the shock and returning to the upstream.
+This is because, in 2D, magnetic field lines effectively act as walls, significantly reducing the probability of return.
+In contrast, a fully 3D magnetic field structure introduces enough degrees of freedom for particles to leak back into the upstream\cite{jones+98} through three-dimensional trajectories and gain energy with each cycle via shock drift acceleration (SDA).
 As a result, 3D effects play a crucial role in accurately capturing shock dynamics and particle energization, which are often underestimated in 2D simulations.

-Another important feature outlined in Orusa \& Caprioli \cite{orusa+23}, is that the higher is $M_A$, the "harder" the energy spectrum, which can be modeled as a power law $\propto E^{-\alpha}$, that approaches $\alpha \sim 1.5$ for high-$M_A \gtrsim 100$ (corresponding to $\propto p^{-4}$ for non-relativistic particles), consistent with the universal spectral slope expected at strong shocks.
+In general, the energy spectrum can be modeled as a power law $\propto E^{-\alpha}$.
+In Orusa \& Caprioli \cite{orusa+23} they found that that the higher is $M_A$, the "harder" the energy spectrum, that approaches $\alpha \sim 1.5$ for high-$M_A \gtrsim 100$ (corresponding to $\propto p^{-4}$ for non-relativistic particles), consistent with the universal spectral slope expected at strong shocks.
 For lower values of $M_A$, the spectrum becomes steeper, with non-thermal tails that progressively shrink and disappear for $M_A < 10$, showing no detectable difference from the 2D case in this low-$M_A$ regime.
 A key factor in particle injection is the post-shock magnetic turbulence, which grows\cite{kato+10,bohdan+21,matsumoto+15} with $\propto \sqrt{M_A}$ .
 Higher levels of turbulence enhance the probability of ions returning upstream, leading to harder spectra.

 A different regime describes the more weakly-magnetized astrophysical environments, such as galaxy clusters, that host high-$\beta$ oblique shocks.
 This class of shock has been investigated using both 2D PIC simulations \cite{guo+14a, guo+14b, xu+20, ha+21, ha+22, ha+23, kang+19} and 2D-3D hybrid simulations \cite{boula+24}, showing a preference for electron rather than ion injection \cite{xu+20}.
 Moreover, differences between 2D and 3D hybrid simulations appear to be minimal \cite{boula+24}, as neither exhibit non-thermal ion populations, though definitive conclusions have yet to be reached.